Waking up truly rested can be a luxury for many of us.

 7. Supplements & herbs for better sleep

-There are a range of herbs and nutrients that support the body's ability to relax and rest.
+There are a number of herbs and nutrients that support the body's ability to relax and rest.
 Here are several products we like to use for a good night's sleep:

 Herbs

-Lemon balm – An excellent herb to help the body wind down.
+Lemon balm – An excellent herb for helping the body wind down.

 Chamomile – Traditionally used for its calming properties.